SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 url: /setup/upgrade-notes/
 ---

+## Release 9.7 Upgrade notes

+**Database Connection Pool Changed**
+Database connection pool has been changed, following properties will no longer have effect: sonar.jdbc.maxIdle, sonar.jdbc.minEvictableIdleTimeMillis, sonar.jdbc.timeBetweenEvictionRunsMillis.
+See documentation for changes in [monitoring database connection pool](/instance-administration/monitoring/).

 ## Release 9.6 Upgrade notes
 **Microsoft SQL Server changes in configuration and Integrated Authentication**
 * If your Microsoft SQL Server doesn't support encryption, you will need to add `encrypt=false` to the JDBC URL connection string. ([SONAR-16249](https://jira.sonarsource.com/browse/SONAR-16249)).